clipperhouse/netlify/content/gen/typewriters.md

 ---
-title: "gen: TypeWriters"
+title: "gen: type writers"
+style: "app"
 ---

-[gen](/gen/) is driven by "type writers" -- packages which are responsible for interpreting the annotated tags and turning them into generated code.
+[gen](/gen/) is driven by “type writers” – packages which are responsible for interpreting the annotated tags and turning them into generated code.

 gen includes two built-in TypeWriters:

 #### `slice`

-The `slice` typewriter generates functional convenience methods that will look familiar to users of C#'s LINQ or JavaScript's Array methods.
-It is intended to save you some loops, using a "pass a function" pattern.
+The `slice` typewriter generates functional convenience methods that will look familiar to users of C#’s LINQ or JavaScript's Array methods.
+It is intended to save you some loops, using a “pass a function” pattern.
 It offers grouping, filtering, ad-hoc sorts and projections.
 [Details and docs...](/gen/slice/)

 #### `stringer`